 If at any point during the ballot verification process an issue arises it must be immediately brought to the supervisor for further review and appropriate action.
-The supervisor must determine if it is a hardware, paper ballot face, or programming issue.
+The supervisor must determine if it is a hardware or programming issue.

 a.)
 If it is a hardware issue, the supervisor must: